This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What increases my child's risk for a rotavirus infection?

 Rotavirus is most common in children younger than 5 years, especially 3 months to 2 years old.
-Your child is also at risk if he goes to daycare or travels often.
-A weak immune system, such as from cancer, HIV, or organ or bone marrow transplants, can also increase his risk.
+Your child is also at risk if he or she goes to daycare or travels often.
+A weak immune system, such as from cancer, HIV, or organ or bone marrow transplants, can also increase his or her risk.

 What are the signs and symptoms of a rotavirus infection?